fossasia/pslab-firmware/README.md

 Hardware requirements
 ---------------------
-[PSLab hardware](https://github.com/fossasia/pslab-hardware)/PIC24EP256GP204 breakout board.
+[PSLab hardware](https://github.com/fossasia/pslab-hardware) or PIC24EP256GP204 breakout board.

 Kits and accessories are available with praveenkumar103 [at] gmail, or jithinbp [at] gmail.com .

-Complete parts list pdf is included in the repo